 This is a great time to review the Career Services website and meet with a Career Coach.
 Begin planning your steps to get to where you want to be after you walk off that stage at graduation.

-Not sure what questions to search for on the site or ask if you meet with a Career Coach?
+Not sure what questions to search for on the site or what to ask if you meet with a Career Coach?
 Here are some ideas to start:

 - How do I write a professional email?

 - How do I create meaningful relationships and build strong recommendations for future applications?